 - Kiran Sakhuja, MS, MSc, Biologist

-Damaged DNA is one of the leading causes of many human diseases and disorders.
+Damaged DNA is a leading cause of many human diseases and disorders.
 We study the formation and resolution of RNA/DNA hybrids, which occur during DNA and RNA synthesis.
 Such hybrid molecules may lead to increased DNA damage but may also play critical roles in normal cellular processes.
-We are interested in how RNA/DNA hybrids are resolved and in the role ribonucleases H (RNases H) play in their elimination.
+We are interested in how RNA/DNA hybrids are resolved and in the role that ribonucleases H (RNases H) play in their elimination (Cerritelli and Crouch, FEBS J 2009;276:1494).
 Two classes of RNases H are present in most organisms.
-Our studies showed that mice deleted for the Rnaseh1 gene arrest embryonic development at day 8.5 as a result of failure to amplify mitochondrial DNA.
+Our studies showed that mice deleted for the Rnaseh1 gene arrest embryonic development at day 8.5 because they fail to amplify mitochondrial DNA.
 Others have found that the Aicardi-Goutières Syndrome (AGS), a severe neurological disorder with symptoms appearing at or soon after birth, can be caused by defective human RNase H2.
-We employ molecular-genetic and biochemical tools and yeast and mouse models in our research.
+To understand the mechanisms and functions of RNases H, we employ molecular-genetic and biochemical tools and yeast and mouse models in our research.

-There are several types of RNA/DNA hybrids structures, which are formed and processed differently.
-Simple RNA/DNA hybrids consist of one strand of RNA paired with one strand of DNA.
-The HIV-AIDS reverse transcriptase (RT) forms such hybrids when copying its genomic RNA into DNA.
-The RT also has an RNase H domain that is structurally and functionally similar to the class I cellular RNase H and is necessary for several steps of viral DNA synthesis.
-R-loop hybrids have two separated DNA strands, with one hybridized to RNA while the other is in single-stranded form.
+There are several types of RNA/DNA hybrid structures, which are formed and processed differently. (i) Simple RNA/DNA hybrids consist of one strand of RNA paired with one strand of DNA.
+The HIV-AIDS reverse transcriptase (RT) forms these hybrids when copying its genomic RNA into DNA.
+The RT also has an RNase H domain that is structurally and functionally similar to the class I cellular RNase H and is necessary for several steps of viral DNA synthesis. (ii) R-loop hybrids have two DNA strands separated, with one hybridized to RNA while the other is in single-stranded form.
 The structures sometimes form during transcription and can lead to chromosomal breakage.
-However, they are also part of the normal recombination process of switching (recombination) from one form of immunoglobulin to another, resulting in different isoforms of antibodies.
-The first two types of hybrid are substrates for class I and II RNases H. The third is uniquely recognized by type 2 RNases H (Figure 1).
+However, they are also part of the normal recombination process of switching (recombination) from one form of immunoglobulin to another, resulting in different isoforms of antibodies. (iii) During replication, single or multiple ribonucleotides become incorporated into DNA (1).
+The first two types of hybrid are substrates for class I and II RNases H. The third is uniquely recognized by type 2 RNases H.

 Contrasts between Class I and Class II RNases H

-Previous Annual Reports detailed our work on RNase H1.
-RNase H1 recognizes the 2′-OH of four consecutive ribonucleotides while the DNA strand is distorted to fit in a pocket of the enzyme.
+Our previous work on RNase H1 showed that the enzyme recognizes the 2′-OH of four consecutive ribonucleotides while the DNA strand is distorted to fit in a pocket of the enzyme.
 Thus, the enzyme requires more than one ribonucleotide for cleavage of RNA in RNA/DNA hybrids.
-In both eukaryotes and prokaryotes, RNases H1 consist of a single polypeptide.
+RNases H1 consist of a single polypeptide in both eukaryotes and prokaryotes.
 In contrast, RNase H2 is a complex of three different polypeptides in eukaryotes but is a single polypeptide in prokaryotes.
 The catalytic subunit of the heterotrimeric RNase H2 of eukaryotes is similar in its primary amino acid sequence to the prokaryotic enzyme.
-RNase H2 can recognize and cleave a single ribonucleotide or the transition from the ribonucleotide in the case of RNA–primed DNA synthesis (e.g., rrrrrDDDD in DNA—italics indicate transition from ribonucleotide to deoxyribonucleotide—see Figure 1).
+RNase H2 can recognize and cleave a single ribonucleotide or the transition from the ribonucleotide in the case of RNA-primed DNA synthesis (e.g., rrrrrDDDD in DNA—italics indicate transition from ribonucleotide to deoxyribonucleotide).

 Dual activities of RNase H2 and Aicardi-Goutières syndrome

-Eukaryotic RNases H2 recognize and resolve RNA hybridized or covalently attached to DNA—two chemically distinct structures (Figure 1; Cerritelli and Crouch, FEBS J 2009;276:1494; Reference 1)—using the same catalytic mechanism of hydrolysis.
-RNase H2 mutations that reduce catalytic activity or fail to properly interact with in vivo substrates cause AGS.
+Eukaryotic RNases H2 recognize and resolve RNA hybridized with or covalently attached to DNA—two chemically distinct structures—using the same catalytic mechanism of hydrolysis.
+RNase H2 mutations that reduce catalytic activity or fail to properly interact with in vivo substrates cause Aicardi-Goutières syndrome (AGS).
 Of the 29 different RNase H2 mutations associated with AGS, eight are in the A subunit, 14 in the B subunit, and 7 in the small C subunit (2).
-We previously expressed in E. coli and purified human RNases H2 with mutations corresponding to several seen in AGS patients.
+We previously expressed in E. coli and purified human RNases H2 with mutations corresponding to several of those seen in AGS patients.
 We found only one with significant loss of RNase H2 activity (3).
 Using the structure we determined, we located all known mutations in RNase H2 causing AGS (2).
-The wide distribution of the mutations suggests that modest changes in stability, interaction with other unknown proteins, and loss of catalysis can all cause AGS.
+The wide distribution of these mutations suggests that modest changes in stability, interaction with other unknown proteins, and loss of catalysis can all cause AGS.

-To distinguish the defects that persistent RNA/DNA hybrids and single ribonucleotides joined to DNA cause in vivo, we modified RNase H2 to make an enzyme that could only cleave one type of substrate.
-Based on a rational design comparing the structures of RNase H2 and RNase H3, we unlinked the two activities to yield an enzyme that processes RNA/DNA, but leaves single ribonucleoside monophosphates (rNMPs) attached to DNA.
-RNase H2 and RNase H3 have similar 3-D structures, but RNase H3 does not cleave single rNMPs in DNA.
-We first examined in vitro activities of our new RNase H2 mutant using, among others, the ribonucleotide excision repair (RER) assay recently developed by our collaborators Peter Burgers and Justin Sparks (4).
+To distinguish the defects that, in vivo, persistent RNA/DNA hybrids cause from those caused by single ribonucleotides joined to DNA, we modified RNase H2 to make an enzyme that could only cleave one type of substrate.
+Based on a rational design comparing the structures of RNases H2 and H3, we unlinked the two activities to yield an enzyme that processes RNA/DNA, but leaves single ribonucleoside monophosphates (rNMPs) attached to DNA.
+RNases H2 and H3 have similar 3D structures, but RNase H3 does not cleave single rNMPs in DNA.
+We first examined the in vitro activities of our new RNase H2 mutant using, among others, the ribonucleotide excision repair (RER) assay recently developed by our collaborators Peter Burgers and Justin Sparks (4).
 The in vitro results show complete lack of removal of single ribonucleotides but only modest reduction in hydrolysis of RNA/DNA hybrids.
-In vivo, our RNase H2 mutant gave the signature 2–5 bp deletions in the yeast CAN1 gene associated with incorporation of ribos into DNA in the absence of RNase H2 (5).
+In vivo, our RNase H2 mutant gave the signature 2–5 bp deletions in the yeast can1 gene associated with incorporation of ribonucleotides into DNA in the absence of RNase H2 (5).
 The mutant enzyme resolves RNA/DNA hybrids, which are substrates of both RNase H1 and RNase H2.
-However, our mutant RNase H2 identified a unique set of hybrids that formed when homologous recombination is defective owing to loss of SGS1 helicase, and that can only be processed by RNase H2, most likely because it has special access via contacts with other cell components.
-Thus, the synthetic defect observed in sgs1delta, rnh201delta strains results from problems associated with persistent R-loops.
-Given that our RNase H2 mutant enzyme resolves these R-loops, the synthetic defect is absent when the mutant RNase H2 is present in a strain deleted for SGS1.
+However, our mutant RNase H2 identified a unique set of hybrids that formed when homologous recombination is defective resulting from loss of Sgs1 helicase; the hybrids can only be processed by RNase H2, most likely because it has special access via contacts with other cell components.
+Thus, the synthetic defect observed in sgs1Δ:rnh201Δ strains results from problems associated with persistent R-loops.
+Given that our RNase H2–mutant enzyme resolves the R-loops, the synthetic defect is absent when the mutant RNase H2 is present in a strain deleted forsgs1.